-Lily Burana is the author of the rodeo novel, "TRY" (St. Martins Press), and the memoir, "Strip City: A Stripper's Farewell Journey Across America" (Miramax Books).
-"Strip City" was named one of the Best Books of the Year (2001) by Entertainment Weekly, Salon, Newsday, and The Rocky Mountain News.
+Lily Burana is the author of "I LOVE A MAN IN UNIFORM: A Memoir of Love, War, and Other Battles" (Weinstein Books, April 2009), as well as the rodeo novel, "TRY" (St. Martins Press), and the memoir, "STRIP CITY: A Stripper's Farewell Journey Across America" (Miramax Books).
+"STRIP CITY" was named one of the Best Memoirs by Entertainment Weekly (2008), and one of the Best Books of the Year (2001) by Entertainment Weekly, Salon, Newsday, and The Rocky Mountain News.

 Her features and criticism has appeared in The Washington Post, The New York Times, GQ, Slate, Salon, Details, SPIN, Entertainment Weekly, The New York Observer, Village Voice, New York Magazine, Glamour, and many international publications.
 Her essays have been published in the anthologies "Sex and Sensibility," "The Salon Readers Guide to Contemporary Authors," and "The May Queen."